rebeccatraceyt/bake-it-til-you-make-it/README.md

 [Back to top ⇧](#table-of-contents)

 ## Credits
-The developer consulted multiple sites in order to better understand the code they were trying to implement.
+The developer consulted multiple sites in order to better understand the code they needed to implement their deisgn.

 The [Code Institute Task Manager Mini Project](https://github.com/Code-Institute-Solutions/TaskManagerAuth) mini project was used as a reference point for the developer in the development of the core **CRUD** functionality of the website.
 The lessons included with the mini-project helped the developer to get a better understanding of each functionality and how to customise it to suit their project.